Halip26/halip-coffee/README.md

-# Simple to do list website
+# A simple coffe shop website